Transportation

 Please make sure to contact Wyandot Ride Service: Public Transportation/Demand Ride to confirm details of their transportation services.

 Provides rides for only the following purposes: necessary errands, medical appointments, or grocery shopping.
-It's open to the public and no membership is required.
+Also, you must meet at least one of these criteria: you are 60+ years old, or you have no other means of transportation.
+No membership is required.

 Service Area